jpriyankaa/Time-Series-/README.md

 ### Differencing
 - A technique used to make a non-stationary time series stationary by subtracting the previous observation from the current observation.
 It helps remove trends and seasonality from the data.

+### Autocorrelation and Partial Autocorrelation
+- **Autocorrelation Function (ACF)**: A measure of the correlation between a time series and its lagged values.
+The ACF plot helps in identifying the extent of correlation with previous time steps and can guide in choosing the appropriate model parameters.
+- **Partial Autocorrelation Function (PACF)**: A measure of the correlation between a time series and its lagged values while controlling for the values of the time steps in between.
+The PACF plot helps in identifying the direct effect of previous time steps and is used to determine the order of the autoregressive part of the model.

 ### ARIMA Model
 - ARIMA (AutoRegressive Integrated Moving Average) is a class of models that explains a given time series based on its own past values (autoregressive part), the differenced values (integrated part), and a moving average model applied to the lagged forecast errors (moving average part).